-Nathan Hill advises how to keep them safe before they become breakfast for other tank residents.
+Nathan Hill advises how to keep fry safe before they become breakfast for other tank residents.

 The biggest issue with spawning is finding hiding places.
 In the confines of a tank and unusually high stocking densities of captive fish, fry have nowhere to go to evade big mouths…

 The fact that most aquaria are painfully sparse of anywhere suited to fry concealment compounds this issue.

 So the first thing to do is provide cover.
 Live plants are best, especially bushy, frondy varieties, but unlikely to be available at short notice — in which case it’s time to improvise!

 An immediate way to provide cover is to use marbles or smaller rounded stones densely packed together.
 These will then make a miniature network of caves that fry can fit among, but the mouths of larger fish can’t.
 However, this will involve quite a lot of marbles or small stones and, of course, there’s the risk of crushing some fry during 'landslides'.

 Transferring fish to a breeding trap is a great way to both monitor numbers and progress, but first you’ll need such a trap!

 If you don’t own one, don’t panic, as you can make a temporary one from everyday objects around the home.
 An old net, free of holes, strategically placed so it has a flow of water passing nearby it will contain fry — but doesn’t leave them immune to fish pecking at the other side of it.
 Nor does it always keep its shape, sometimes folding and trapping some young.

 Alternatively, a margarine tub, or Tupperware-style bowl, will make a superb temporary trap once thoroughly cleaned and rinsed.
 Tiny holes should be made to allow the passage of water and pollutants into and out of the trap, but not large enough to allow the fry to escape.